nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.6 Sort all modules : `sort` <a name="sort-module"></a>

-Sorts the modules according to the category indicated by the user.
+Sometimes, you want your module list to look a certain way.
+Sort the modules according to the category indicated by the user.
 You may use this command if you want to view the modules for each level of the category that you are interested in.
-For instance, you may want to sort the modules by grade to have a clearer view of all the modules in terms of how well you fared for each.
+For example, you may want to sort your modules by tag to see which degree requirements you need to take classes for next semester!

 **Syntax:** `sort <category>`